Synchronisation of a tidal binary by inward orbital migration. The case of Pluto and Charon: Numerical simulations. General plan and parameters

-\\ In the above equations, $K_l$ and $K_{{\rm{m}},l}$ denote the tidal quality functions, such that $|K_l| = k_l/Q_l$ and $|K_{{\rm{m}},l}|=(\s{k_{l}}/{Q_l}\s)_{\rm{m}}$.
-Additionally, $\mathcal{G}_{lpq}$ are the eccentricity functions and $\mathcal{F}_{lmp}$ are the inclination functions \citep{kaula61,allan65}.
+\\ In the above equations, $K_l$ and ${K_{\rm{m\s}}}_l$ denote the planet's and the moon's tidal quality functions, such that \ba |K_l| = \frac{k_l}{Q_l}\qquad \mbox{and} \qquad |{K_{\rm{m,\,}}}_l|=\s\frac{{k_{\rm{m,\,}}}_l}{{Q_{\rm{m,\,}}}_l}\;\;. \ea Additionally, $\mathcal{G}_{lpq}$ are the eccentricity functions and $\mathcal{F}_{lmp}$ are the inclination functions \citep{kaula61,allan65}.
 The ``inclination'' in the context of the latter functions is the angle between a celestial body's equator and the orbital plane of the perturber.
 For Pluto perturbed by Charon, this angle is equal to the inclination $i$.
 For Charon perturbed by Pluto, this angle is equal to Charon's obliquity $i_{\rm{m}}$.
-Since we are only focusing on the evolution of the semimajor axis and the eccentricity, we set both $i$ and $i_{\rm{m}}$ to zero.
+Since we are focusing on a two-dimensional problem, we set both $i$ and $i_{\rm{m}}$ zero, and model the evolution of the semimajor axis and eccentricity, ignoring the other orbital elements.
 To calculate the eccentricity functions, which are a subset of Hansen coefficients, we employ the Von Zeipel-Andoyer method, as described by \citet{izsak64} and \citet{cherniack72}.

 The Darwin-Kaula series is expanded for $l=2$ and $q\in[-6,6]$, i.e., we retain harmonic modes up to the 12th power in eccentricity.
 The retaining of higher-order terms and the corresponding modes is necessary, because Charon's initial orbit around Pluto may have been highly eccentric \citep[e.g.,][]{Canup2005}.
 A similarly detailed approach, with expansion up to $e^{20}$, was employed in the past to understand, among other things, the origin of the Martian moons \citep{Bagheri}, icy moons, and TNOs \citep{Amirs, Renaud_2021, arakawa_eta21}.